 Temperature scales are the backbone of how we measure and understand hot and cold.
 While many scales have been developed throughout history, Fahrenheit and Celsius have emerged as the most commonly used around the world.
 Understanding their origins and differences provides crucial context for accurate conversions.

 Gabriel Fahrenheit, a German physicist, developed the Fahrenheit scale in the early 18th century.
-He initially based his scale on two reference points: 0°F, the temperature of a brine solution (a mixture of water, ice, and salt), and 96°F, which he approximated as the normal human body temperature (later refined to 98.6°F).
+But he initially based his scale on two reference points: 0°F, the temperature of a brine solution (a mixture of water, ice, and salt), and 96°F, which he approximated as the normal human body temperature (later refined to 98.
+6°F).
 Water freezes at 32°F and boils at 212°F on the Fahrenheit scale.
 Although the exact reasons for his choice of numbers are debated, the scale gained popularity in English-speaking countries, particularly in the United States.

 The Celsius scale, originally called the centigrade scale, was devised by Swedish astronomer Anders Celsius around the same time.
 Celsius based his scale on the more straightforward properties of water: 0°C for the freezing point and 100°C for the boiling point.
 This decimal-based system made Celsius more intuitive for scientific use and calculations.
 Over time, it became the standard in most of the world, embraced by the metric system.